Nassau County: Jazz Age Enclave Hits The Fiscal Skids

 Eliminating Public Golf Courses, Rifle Range

 But if unions won't go along with proposed cuts, Nassau County will have to begin slashing its budget.
-The county comptroller, Maragos, says Nassau provides lots of services, such as public golf courses and a rifle range, that can be eliminated.
+The county comptroller, Maragos, says Nassau provides many services, such as public golf courses and a rifle range, that can be eliminated.

 "It may have been great some years ago when there was a lot of money, as an additional service to the public, but is it something the taxpayer will want to pay for and subsidize?" he asks.